 Rubric Goal Reflection

 As you design your Goal Reflection Essay, please use the following standards to guide your work.
-These represent the particular criteria that your instructors will be looking for and giving you feedback at mid-semester, and final grading.
+These represent the particular criteria that your instructors will be looking for and giving you feedback throughout the semester.
 For each of the following five design criteria, your instructors will rate your design as “best” (fully meeting the criteria), “needs work” (partially meeting the criteria), or “poor” (not meeting the criteria):

 - Title – Does your essay have an expressive title?